hirotake111/creating_video_chat_projects/README.md

 ---

-## 1st Project
+## 🎉 1st Project 🎉

 ### Overview

 ![1st project demo](/images/demo_1.gif)

 The purpose of this project is to get a grasp on how WebRTC works.
-Therefore there are many spaces where I can refactor.
+Therefore there are many spaces I should refactor.

 ### Approach Taken